genericmedia24/lib/docs/guides/commander.md

 ### Custom Elements

-When implementing a custom element the coupling with custom commmands and a state can be achieved by instantiating a `Commander` and a `State`.
+When implementing a custom element the coupling with custom commmands and a state can be achieved by instantiating a {@link commander!Commander | Commander} and a {@link state!State | State}.
 The custom button element included in the library looks partly like this:

 ```javascript
 class ButtonElement extends HTMLButtonElement {